 Vermont ice conditions are deteriorating rapidly on lakes throughout the state because of recent warm weather, according to Colonel Jason Batchelder, Vermont’s chief game warden.

 “While some of the best ice fishing of the season can come during mid-to-late March, the ice will be going fast,” said Batchelder.
-“I’ve fished two Northeast Kingdom Lakes in the past week and have watched the ice change considerably in that short time.”
+“It is especially important to pay attention near inlets, outlets and on reservoirs where water may be drawn down.”

-High temperatures, runoff from snowmelt and rain will all occur this week in various parts of the State causing ice to deteriorate rapidly from above the surface, and below.
+Higher temperatures and runoff from snowmelt will cause ice to deteriorate rapidly from above the surface, and below.
 People venturing out on the ice should use extreme caution and take all the recommended precautions.

 The fine for leaving your ice fishing shanty on the ice can be up to $1,000, and shanties may not be left at state fishing access areas.